opencomputeproject/onie/docs/faq/index.rst

 This will almost certainly store some packages you won't use, but the mirror will only have to be updated once.

-As of October 31, 2019, this repository is about two gigabytes in size, and can be downloaded with wget as follows:
+As of April 30, 2020, this repository is about two gigabytes in size, and can be downloaded with wget as follows:

 wget --recursive --cut-dirs=2 --no-host-directories \
  --no-parent --reject "index.html" http://mirror.opencompute.org/onie/

+If you want to default to using the local cache, add the following argument to the command line when invoking make:
+``ONIE_USE_SYSTEM_DOWNLOAD_CACHE=TRUE``

 Can I copy an ONIE source tree work space to another location?
 ==============================================================